Formguru/docs/source/includes/_guru.js.md

    * @return {FrameCanvas} This FrameCanvas, that can be used to chain calls.
    */
   drawBoundingBox(object, color, width = 2);

   /**
+   * Draws a circle on the canvas.
+   *
+   * @param {Position} position - The position of the center of the circle.
+   * @param {number} radius - The radius of the circle, in pixels.
+   * @param {Color} color - The color of the circle.
+   * @param {boolean} filled - True if the circle should be filled in.
+Default true.
+   * @param {number} width - If not filled, then this is the width of the circle boundary in pixels.
+Default 2.
+   * @param {number} alpha - Optional, how transparent the circle should be.
+0 is invisible, 1 is fully visible.
+Default is 1.
+   */
+  drawCircle(position, radius, color, {
+    filled = true,
+    width = 2,
+    alpha = 1.0,
+  } = {});

+  /**
+   * Draws a line between two points on the canvas.
+   *
+   * @param {Position} from - The position to draw from.
+   * @param {Position} to - The position to draw to.
+   * @param {Color} color - The color of the line.
+   * @param {number} width - Optional, the width of the line in pixels.
+Default 2.
+   * @param {number} alpha - Optional, how transparent the line should be.
+0 is invisible, 1 is fully visible.
+Default is 1.
+   */
+  drawLine(from, to, color, {
+    width = 2,
+    alpha = 1.0,
+  } = {});

+  /**
+   * Draws a rectangle on the canvas.
+The rectangle may have a background color, or be transparent.
+   *
+   * @param {Position} topLeft - The position of the top-left corner of the rectangle.
+   * @param {Position} bottomRight - The position of the bottom-right corner of the rectangle.
+   * @param {Color} borderColor - Optional, the color of border of the rectangle.
+Either this or backgroundColor must be present.
+   * @param {Color} backgroundColor - Optional, the color of background of the rectangle.
+If omitted then the background will be transparent.
+Either this or backgroundColor must be present.
+   * @param {number} width - Optional, the width of the border in pixels.
+Default 2.
+   * @param {number} alpha - Optional, how transparent the rectangle should be.
+0 is invisible, 1 is fully visible.
+Default is 1.
+   */
+  drawRect(topLeft, bottomRight, {
+    borderColor = undefined,
+    backgroundColor = undefined,
+    width = 2,
+    alpha = 1.0,
+  } = {});

+  /**
    * Draw the skeleton for the given object onto the frame.
 Note that the object must have its keypoints